 - Any organized criminal activity (Penal Code Chapter 71).

-For Jail time cases the standard waiting period to apply for a non-disclosure differs from deferred adjudication and probation cases.
+For convictions without probations the standard waiting period to apply for a non-disclosure differs from deferred adjudication and probation cases.
 The waiting period for these cases is two years after the person is released from confinement.
 There is no ability to immediately apply for a non-disclosure once you are released from jail.

 Exceptions to the Non-Disclosure

 It is important to obtain a non-disclosure if you qualify under one of the categories above.
 Many of these offenses can prevent you from getting a job or furthering your education.
-If an ordered non-disclosure is granted, the law allows you to deny the existence of the arrest in most circumstances.
+If an ordered non-disclosure is granted, the law allows you to deny the existence of the arrest.
+The law specifically states in Tx.
+Govt.
+Code 411.0755 that a person whose criminal history record information is the subject of an order of non-disclose of criminal history record information issued under this sub-chapter is not required in any application for employment, information, or licensing to the state that the person has been the subject of any criminal proceeding related to the information that is the subject of the order.
 It is important to find out if you qualify for a non-disclosure in order to protect you and your family.

 The non-disclosure will not be given to anyone unless it is for criminal justice purposes or a certain regulatory agency.
 The regulatory agencies who can access these records have not changed, but it is important to understand that banks are included in this list.
 However, they can only obtain these records if it regards an application for employment.

 The non-disclosure law has drastically changed.
 Many people who are now eligible to receive a non-disclosure do not even know.
 It is important to consult with me about your criminal charge or deferred adjudication as soon as possible so we can determine if a non-disclosure is possible.
 You and your attorney worked hard to put you in a position to apply for a non-disclosure.
 It is essential that you follow up with a non-disclosure attorney to obtain that result.